gdos/MiniPacman/README.md

 ===============================================================
 ## Setup & Running:

+Unzip the archive.
+On Windows, 7z [www.7-zip.org] works well for this;  but so does the intrinsic command "tar -xf [filename].tar.gz", which extracts everything into the current directory.

+Windows users may see some error messages (that may be ignored) pertaining to directory links.
+Directory links are needed only on OSX & Linux.

-* Unzip wherever;  Windows users please also read:
+Windows users please also read:

 https://github.com/fastrgv/MiniPacman/blob/master/windows-setup.txt